 \subsection{Transformation}

-During model training, we apply a standard stochastic transformation pipeline--including random cropping, rotation, horizontal flipping, and color jittering--consistent with established self-supervised learning frameworks such as MoCo-v2 \citep{chen2020improved} and SimCLR \citep{chen2020simple}.
-For the augmented dataset (29,359 images), this process generates synthetic pairs by creating various augmented views of the same instance, resulting in 29,359 pairs.
-In contrast, the semantic dataset already consists of predefined pairs, so we apply the transformations only to each image in these pairs without generating new synthetic ones.
-Figure 1 illustrates an example of both transformation approaches.
-Figure 1(a–b) presents examples of data transformations for semantic and augmented pairs.
+During model training, a standard stochastic transformation pipeline is applied, including random cropping, rotation, random horizontal flipping, color jittering, and Gaussian blur, consistent with the approaches included in this study.
+For the augmented dataset (29,359 images), this process generates synthetic pairs by creating multiple augmented views of the same instance, resulting in 29,359 pairs.
+In contrast, the semantic dataset consists of predefined pairs, so transformations are applied individually to each image within these pairs without generating additional synthetic pairs.
+Figure 1 illustrates examples of both transformation approaches, where Figure 1(a–b) presents data transformations for augmented and semantic pairs, respectively.